llb4689/FL/src/README.md

 python src/compute.py

+Enter the correct amount of rounds run and that there was no data poisoning when prompted.

+After this is all done, you can then add data poisoning in the form of label flipping to see how much that will affect the training of the model.
+To do this you will first need to change part of main.py so that the csv files will go in the correct folder.
+This is important, please change this line in main.py:

+Line 45 in main.py-

+Old - save_metrics_to_csv("results/no_attack/data" + str(self.user_id) + ".csv", self.history)  # Save metrics to CSV

+New - save_metrics_to_csv("results/attack/data" + str(self.user_id) + ".csv", self.history)  # Save metrics to CSV

+Change the no_attack to attack, this makes the csv file write in the correct place and not overwrite all of the data from before there was label flipping.

+After that, for two of the clients that you create, you should add the poisoned flag.
+For example, this will enable label flipping in client 0:

+python src/main.py --role client --user_id 0 –poisoned

+After 2 clients have label flipping, you can run clients in the same way as before and they will not have any label flipping.
+After this mostly everything is the same as before.
+The model will automatically run at 11 clients again.
+When running compute.py, please enter that there was poisoning so that the csv files and graph go to the correct folder.

 ## Components

 FLClient: A class that represents a federated learning client.
 It handles model training and evaluation, communicates with the server, and stores evaluation history.